harrisonjones1000/COSC202-Project/README.md

 4) Exit - Currently forces user to Save As if user presses exit without saving changes, rather than saving the image normally (Minor)

-5) Multilingual support - The program only updates the language preferences when the program is restarted.(Minor)
+5) Multilingual support - The program does not update the JMenuBar with updated preferences, but user has to restart the program to get the updated JMenuBar (minor).

 6) Export image - Currently the program crashes when attempting to save in another directory other than the home directory.(Major)